 This is just my personal example of the importance of supporting your colleagues at every level.
 Not only does this help them avoid that ‘burn out’ feeling, but allowing them to stop and press that ‘reset button’ when it’s needed, will allow them to perform at their very best when they’re back in the office and more importantly, protect them against the negative effects of poor Mental Health.
 Employers today have a responsibility to empower each of their employees to live a full and happy life, allowing them to chase their aspirations and maybe even chase a new career path.

-My CEO Tony founded Weploy with the goal to create a "fearless and more empowered" world of work.
+My CEO Tony founded Weploy with the goal to create a "Fearless and more empowered" world of work.
 For me, feeling like there is a balance between the time I spend with my friends and family, working towards my personal goals, and with the time and energy I devote to my career - is critical to helping me bring my strongest, most powerful self to work each day.
 This to me, is really what “Work-life balance” and Mental Health at work means.
 By helping employees to feel fearless and more empowered at work, that powerful feeling of equilibrium is the natural result.
+Utilising an on-demand staffing platform like Weploy is one of the simplest ways business leaders today can ensure there is a contingency plan in place for when team members need to take time for themselves.
+Talk to us today about how Weploy can help improve Mental Health in your business.